Hand-Held Flow Cytometer

 - Industrial process control

-PARC is interested in working with commercial partners who want to use our novel technique for new applications or products.
+PARC is interested in working with commercial partners who want to use our technology for new applications or products.